Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 One last thing that we didn't cover above.
 Insurance bets are built into the majority of blackjack games.
 So, when playing blackjack online, you'll see an area for insurance bets in the window.
 The most basic form of blackjack insurance is when the dealer has an Ace…

-Essentially, you get the chance to buy insurance against the dealer having a 10-value hole card.
+Essentially, you can buy insurance against the dealer having a 10-value hole card.
 Insurance bets are, therefore, made before hitting or standing.
-This pays out 2:1 if the dealer scores a natural blackjack once the hole card is revealed.
+This pays 2:1 if the dealer draws a natural blackjack after the hole card is revealed.

 Single-deck Blackjack or Multi-deck games?